VGDC-UCI/Shooty-Game/README.md

 Shooty Game is a 2D battle arena based shooter where players are assigned to teams and try to kill the other team with infinite respawns.

-Base Repository and Readme created by Srayan Jana https://twitter.com/ValorzardK
+Base Repository and Readme created by Srayan Jana:

+https://twitter.com/ValorzardK

 # Base Game Setup: